 How to fix a broken iPhone speaker

 At Asurion, when tech breaks, we fix it.
 Our experts help 300 million customers (and counting) diagnose and resolve their device problems and get the most out of their favorite technology.
-Here are their suggestions for fixing a faulty iPhone speaker.
+Here's their take on how to fix an iPhone speaker.

 Why is my iPhone speaker not working?